SanFlash/TesterTool/README.md

-# Flask Site Tester
+# TesterWish

-Flask Site Tester is a web application that allows users to input a website URL, analyze its structure, and auto-generate a detailed test case table.
+TesterWish is a web application that allows users to input a website URL, analyze its structure, and auto-generate a detailed test case table.
 This project is built using Flask and leverages various libraries to fetch, parse, and analyze web content.

 ## Features